3a1b2c3/Honest-history-of-visual-effects-and-animation/README.md

 ## A more honest history of visual effects and animation

-Film has always been a risky buissnes even in the "golden age".
+Film has always been a risky and unstable buissnes, even in the "golden age".
 Let's not just have a glamorous version of its history with awards and box office records.
 Having a shared source of history (that also includes the not so glamorous sides) should make it easier to talk about where the industry it at and going.
 Feel free to edit and add.
 This is missing Japanese animation etc.